Sirdsapes/configure-ad/README.md

 -Go back to the Azure portal and find the Private IP of the DC-1 VM.
 Listed under Networking or found in the Networking group by opening it from the left box.
 Copy the Private IP and go to the Client-1 VM.
 -Open Client-1's Networking page and click Network Interface.
 Click DNS servers, click Custom, paste the DC VM's Private IP, and then Save.
 Make sure there are no spaces in the IP or it will fail to change.
 -Restart the Client-1 VM and the remote connection should close, which closes the remote window.
 So, remote back into Client-1 same as before.
--Once back into the remote connection, open System, and click Rename this PC (advanced).
+-Once back into the remote connection, open System (right-click the Windows icon on the start bar and click System), and click Rename this PC (advanced).
 In the new window, click Change, and set the Domain to mydomain.com.
 -You will be prompted to enter in the credentials for someone with permission to join the domain.
 Use the Domain Admin account made earlier, i.e. mydomain.com\jane_admin, and click OK.
 -The remote connection will close due to needing to restart.
 </p>